Particular/docs.particular.net/nservicebus/upgrades/nhibernate-timeouts-index.md

  * Check if you get a warning related to this schema issue
    * Or manually inspect the schema in your database
  * Follow procedure on how to resolve schema issues for your database engine (Microsoft SQL Server or Oracle)
-   * If you are using any other database engine then you have to apply these changes in the database dialact for your engine manually
+   * If you are using any other database engine then you have to apply these changes in the database dialect for your engine manually

 ## Check at startup

 If you have endpoints with an incorrect table schema then this is detected in all fixed supported versions (at March 1th, 2017) for 6.2.x, 7.0.x and 7.1.x.
-The detection routine is run when the endpoint instance is created.
+The detection routine is run when the endpoint instance is created and started.
 If you are affected you will get the following log event with log level warning:

 > Could not find TimeoutEntity_EndpointIdx index.
 This may cause significant performance degradation of message deferral.
 Consult NServiceBus NHibernate persistence documentation for details on how to create this index.